Showing posts with label rush limbaugh. Show all posts

 I appreciated the self-deprecating humor (intended or otherwise).

-Glowing, Vibrating Presidential Seal with echoing sounds of
+A glowing, vibrating Presidential Seal with echoing

-adulating crowds and lapping oceans.
+sounds of adulating crowds and lapping oceans.

-When one reporter asked the museum's curator, Hugh Janis, how the library came to be, long before before President Obama's departure.
-He stated, "Considering it's traditional for presidential library dedication ceremonies to occur after presidents have left office, Barack Obama could now declare, honestly, that he'd actually done something that was truly unprecedented."
+Considering it’s traditional for presidential library dedication ceremonies to occur after presidents have left office, Barack Obama could now declare, honestly, that he’d actually done something truly unprecedented."

 Mark